viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 ## Connector Options (Config Properties)

-These arguments are passed inline (seperated by space) at the start of the FTP-Connector and have to be in the exact order as listed below:
+These arguments are passed at the start of the FTP-Connector and have to be in the exact order as listed below:

 ### core.address (formerly known as coreAddress)